Raziel (wrestler)

-Raziel (8 February 1973 – 4 April 2022) was the ring name of a Mexican luchador enmascarado (or masked professional wrestler), best known for his work in Consejo Mundial de Lucha Libre (CMLL).
+Raziel (8 February 1973 – 4 April 2022) was the ring name of a Mexican professional wrestler, best known for his work in Consejo Mundial de Lucha Libre (CMLL).

 Raziel's real name is not on public record, as is often the case with masked wrestlers in Mexico where their private lives are kept a secret from the wrestling fans.
 He previously worked as Caligula for many years, forming the team Los Romanos along with Messala (who is now known as Cancerbero).
 The name "Raziel" is taken from the Archangel Raziel in Jewish mysticism, and is sometimes also written as "Raciel".

 Professional wrestling career

 The wrestler who was known as Raziel trained under Skayde and Brazo Cibernetico and was considered one of their top pupils at the time.
 Upon his debut in 1996 he adopted the ring persona "Neo", teaming up with a fellow Skayde/Alvarado graduate who wrestled as "Geo", both enmascarados (masked wrestlers) who wrestled a high-flying style.
 Early in their careers the duo worked for Asistencia Asesoría y Administración (AAA), and were part of a group called Los Cadetos del Espacio ("The Space Cadets") for a brief period of time.
 After their stint in AAA they worked for the short lived Promo Azteca promotion as well as International Wrestling Revolution Group before changing their ring characters.